You are here

 Teresa Bowers is the Director of the Senior Visitors Program, which is a service program of MHA of Fredericksburg.
 Teresa is an Occupational Therapist with a 30-year specialization in the field of Behavioral Health.
 In addition to the Senior Visitors Program, her work experience includes the provision of Occupational Therapy treatment for patients receiving home health care in our local community.
 She is a Clinical Faculty member of the Department of Occupational Therapy in the School of Allied Health Professionals at Virginia Commonwealth University.

-Dr. Juliet Bradley is a Professor in the Human Services Department at Kaplan University.
+Juliet Bradley is a Professor in the Human Services Department at Purdue University Global.
 She has her PhD in Human Development & Family Studies, a MSW, and a BA in Psychology.
 She is also a Licensed Social Worker.
 Dr. Bradley has 9 years of experience teaching in higher education and has 17 years of experience as a practitioner.
 She has worked in a variety of settings primarily with children, adolescents, and adults with mental health issues and/or developmental disabilities.
 She also has experience writing grants for a nonprofit organization and has conducted research related to mental health issues in adolescents.

 Ana Contreras graduated from California State University, Bakersfield, with a B.A. in Sociology with a human service concentration.
 Currently she is a Wellness Coordinator and a Personal Service Coordinator for MHA-LA, at their Antelope Valley location.
 Ana co-developed The Power of Wellness program, which provides coaching, counseling, mentoring, positive reinforcement, and training on areas such as money management, grooming and hygiene, transportation, and healthy meal preparation.
 For three years, she has coached clients on how to gain independent living skills using wellness techniques and community engagement.